 - establishing your business as an expert in the field, who can provide a helpful solution to their problems.

-Along this process, you will direct them to opt-in pages, where they will have to leave their name and email address in order to gain access to more valuable and in-depth content (ebook downloads, video tutorials, guides, etc.).
+Along with this process, you will direct them to opt-in pages, where they will have to leave their name and email address in order to gain access to more valuable and in-depth content (ebook downloads, video tutorials, guides, etc.).

 Warm Customer Acquisition